 Tip: Sign up for a guided hike.
 The First Sunday of every month, The Friends of Myles Standish offer free walking tours.

 Tours are offered of the Harvard Yard area of historic Harvard University.
 Take this unique opportunity to learn about the history and academics of this world-class university.
 The grounds are absolutely gorgeous.
 Current students will lead you around to some of the best sights including beautiful Widener Library (pictured above), built in the early 1900’s as a memorial to a student who died on the Titanic.

 A really unique part of the tour takes you past the John Harvard statue, otherwise known as the “Statue of 3 Lies.”
 Legend says that if you rub his foot you will have good luck.
 You may be wondering what is with the strange nickname?
 First off, the statue is not of John Harvard’s likeness.
 No one really knows who the statue represents.
 Second, Harvard did not found the University as stated on the plaque.
 He was rather a major benefactor.
 Finally, Harvard was not founded in 1638.
 It was founded in 1636, which makes it America’s oldest university.

-Tip: Plan your tour during the fall season for some incredible architecture combined with the beautiful colors of the season.
+Tip: Plan your tour during the fall season to enjoy incredible architecture surrounded by the vivid colors of the season.

 16. Great Neck Wildlife Sanctuary

 This beautiful refuge in Wareham (an hour south of Boston) provides habitat for many rare species such as wading herons and great horned owls.
 There are only 4 miles of trails, however, beautiful views of wooded forest and a picturesque peaceful marsh view keep you company.
 It’s a beautiful place far away from the city where you can take a relaxing stroll, enjoy nature, and take beautiful pictures.